 A DRAM is an abbreviation for a separation of your rectus abdominis muscle.
 Your rectus abdominis muscle is the muscle in the midline of your abdomen and it has a major role in providing stability to your lower back and trunk.

 Why is important to have my DRAM assessed?

-An assessment of your DRAM in the early post natal period will help identify if you have a significant DRAM which places you at increased risk of low back pain, pelvic floor dysfunction, abdominal hernias and other injuries.
+An assessment of your DRAM in the early post natal period will help identify if you have a significant DRAM which places you at increased risk of low back pain, pelvic floor dysfunction, abdominal hernias and other injury.

 A DRAM which is greater than 2cm anywhere along your abdomen is considered to be clinically significant and requires specific abdominal exercises.